MarcoSchaefer/Shell/INSTALL.md

 It will compile the files which are inside *src* directory and will create an executable *shell* inside the *bin* directory.

+To install it in your system:

+`sudo make install`

 ## Errors

 By default, posixeg library is intalled into */usr/local/lib* folder, but this folder isn't in the default search paths of most of the dynamic linkers